carlos401/LinuxJavaShell/README.md

   ```
   cd [directory]
   ```
-  The parameter *directory* may be optional:
+  The parameter *directory* is the name of available directory, this may be optional:
-   * By default, changes the current working directory to the user’s home directory.
+   * If you don't type a parameter, by default, changes the current working directory to the user’s home directory.
    * "..", changes the current working directory to the parent's directory.
 2. history: Prints out the contents of the history of commands that have been entered.
   ```